Exeter City 1 Forest Green Rovers 2

 The history

-Click on Gary to see the goals:
+Click here to see the highlights.

 The journey